stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 Once a restore process is complete, we will see that new PVC with the name `source-pvc` has been created.

-Verify that the PVC has been created by the following command,
+To verify that the PVC has been created, run by the following command,

 ```console
 $ kubectl get pvc -n demo